JW-Schuetz/ChaosSimulation/README.md

 # Simulation
-A little project for learning the concepts of graphic development using OpenGL for a simulation of chaotic ODE systems.
+A little VS project for learning the concepts of graphic development using OpenGL for a simulation of chaotic ODE systems.
 Yet implemented ODE systems are two: Lorenz- and Roessler-System.